Contents

 • No multichannel consolidation for marketplace sellers.

 Pricing: Starts at approximately $22/user/month.
-Zapier adds extra monthly costs.
+Zapier costs sit on top.

-Best for: Small UK retailers with a single sales channel who need basic email support with a clean interface.
+Best for: Small UK retailers with a single sales channel needing basic email support with a clean interface.

 7. Zoho Desk (best for businesses already using Zoho products)

-Zoho Desk provides affordable helpdesk features with strong integration across the wider Zoho ecosystem (CRM, marketing, accounting).
+Zoho Desk gives you affordable helpdesk features with strong integration across the wider Zoho ecosystem (CRM, marketing, accounting).
+For an existing Zoho user, the maths is easy.

 Key strengths: